A Two-Pronged Approach to Your Market Research Process

 Putting it All Together

 A combination of secondary and primary research will allow your firm to both understand the landscape you live in and also determine how your brand fits into the scheme of things.
-Without either type of research, your decision making process is going to be much tougher.
 Avoid making assumptions and guessing what the market is like and how your brand is being perceived.
 Spend the time up front working through a thorough, well-rounded market research process and you will make better decisions and market your company more effectively.

 - Business Development Strategy: A High-Growth Approach